Bede is an artist with a long time interest in the lives of saints.

-As I stood there, basking in the splendor of those gardens, I suddenly heard music most sweet - so delightful and enchanting a melody that I could never adequately describe it.— St. John Bosco
+As I stood there, basking in the splendor of those gardens, I suddenly heard music most sweet - so delightful and enchanting a melody that I could never adequately describe it.

 2. Glorified Body

-Perhaps you feel uncomfortable in your body.
-It’s possibly too small, too plump, oddly shaped, or defective in some way.
-What would you think of a new, vastly improved body?
-Such is the promise of Scripture in many places, such as from St. Paul, “We have our citizenship in heaven; it is from there that we await the coming of our Savior, the Lord Jesus Christ.
+The Bible mentions the glorified body in many places, such as from St. Paul: “We have our citizenship in heaven; it is from there that we await the coming of our Savior, the Lord Jesus Christ.
 He will give a new form to this lowly body of ours and remake it according to the pattern of his glorified body.”
-(Phil 3:20-21) What are some of the aspects of this new body?
-St. Thomas Aquinas tells us five characteristics.
+(Phil 3:20-21)

 What Is the Resurrection of the Body?

 Finally, the glorified body “will shine like the sun.”
 (Mt 13:43) Theologians call this “brightness”; it will be a sharing of Jesus’ transfiguration experience on Mt.
 Tabor.